 Coeur d’Alene Mining District

-Idaho's Silver Valley, the Coeur d'Alene mining district, is in the South Fork of the Coeur d'Alene River in the panhandle of northern Idaho (Figures 3 and 4).
+Idaho's Silver Valley, the Coeur d'Alene mining district, is in the South Fork of the Coeur d'Alene River in the panhandle of northern Idaho (Figure 3).
 The Coeur d'Alene mining district has one of the world's largest concentrations of silver metal.
 Since 1884, the district has produced over 1.18 billion ounces of silver, along with major amounts of lead, zinc, copper, and antimony.
 In total, more than $2.89 billion worth of metal has been produced from veins in the district.